TylerGibbs02/Active-Directory-Domain-Services-Lab/README.md

 ---

 ## Documentation & Validation
-- Screenshots of:
-  - ADUC structure
-  - User and group properties
+- Screenshots of processes and outcomes
-  - GPO links
-- Command outputs:
-  - `ipconfig /all`
-  - `gpresult /r`
 - Step-by-step documentation for each task

 ---